MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/001-dm-intro.md

 - It also helps with budget planning and acquiring funding.
 A clear strategy shows which topics matter most and where resources are needed.
 This supports leadership and teams when planning budgets or seeking support

-- A NDMS links existing work.
+- A Node data management strategy links existing work.
 Nodes often have policies, maturity assessments, training plans and service descriptions.
 The strategy brings these together.
 It helps show how each element contributes to the wider picture

 ## Developing a NDMS